mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    that terminate early (i.e. deemed not significant).
 This option is OFF by default.

--  **Include Zeros:** By default resampling will ignore sites that are zero across all the datasets (i.e. completely empty), which is useful for decreasing running time (specially for large datasets like Tn5).
-This option allows the user to include these empty rows.
+-  **Include Zeros:** Select to include  sites that are zero.
+This is the preferred behavior, however, unselecting this (thus ignoring sites that) are zero accross all dataset (i.e. completely empty), is useful for decreasing running time (specially for large datasets like Tn5).

 -  **Normalization Method:** Determines which normalization method to use when comparing datasets.
 Proper normalization is important as it